Getting started

 Book a GP appointment if any of the following apply:

-- Haemoglobin below the reference range (especially if below 100 g/L — moderate anaemia requiring investigation)
+- Haemoglobin below range, especially below 100 g/L

-- Persistently raised WBC or lymphocytes in someone over 50 (rule out CLL)
+- A lasting rise in WBC or lymphocytes over 50 (rule out CLL)

-- Unexplained weight loss combined with any abnormal FBC parameter
+- Unexplained weight loss with any abnormal result

-The NICE NG12 guidelines on suspected cancer recommend an urgent FBC if there are unexplained symptoms such as persistent fatigue, recurrent infections, bruising, or palpable lymphadenopathy.
-An abnormal result on the FBC is one of the first indicators that triggers the two-week-wait cancer referral pathway.
+The NICE NG12 guidelines advise an urgent FBC for unexplained fatigue, recurrent infections, bruising, or swollen glands.
+An abnormal FBC can trigger the two-week-wait cancer referral.

 14. Frequently Asked Questions